Alastair

 more complicated procedure, which may have had something to do with his habit

-notes, quotations are written out in full – even passages one might expect
+quotations are written out in full – even passages one might expect Lewis to

-Lewis to have had by heart.
-These would serve as memory prompts, and to
+have had by heart.
+These would serve as memory prompts, and to indicate where

-indicate where the script was to take over from improvisation.
-For the main
+the script was to take over from improvisation.
+For the main body of the

-body of the lecture, by contrast, only a skeletal argument is provided; a
+lecture, by contrast, only a skeletal argument is provided; a sequence of

-sequence of logical divisions and conclusions.
-Each element has its letter,
+logical divisions and conclusions.
+Each element has its letter, almost as in

 Sometimes the manuscript signalizes the

-improvisations.
-However closely logical the progressions might be, their
+armatures for his improvisations.
+However closely logical the progressions

-rhetoric was conversational, albeit with a certain dramatic heightening.
-I
+might be, their rhetoric was conversational, albeit with a certain dramatic

-heard part of the “Prolegomena to Renaissance Literature” series (drawn from
+heightening.
+I heard part of the “Prolegomena to Renaissance Literature” series

-his 1944 Clark Lectures and already written OHEL volume, and trying out
+(drawn from his 1944 Clark Lectures and already written OHEL volume, and

-for The Discarded Image); my impression was of avuncular informality.
-At
+trying out for The Discarded Image); my impression was of avuncular

-times, “Uncle Lewis” seemed hardly to be performing but rather exploring a
+informality.
+At times, “Uncle Lewis” seemed hardly to be performing but rather

-thought for the first time.
-And, so far was he from standing on ceremony or
+exploring a thought for the first time.
+And, so far was he from standing on

-authority or superior learning that he started his lecture as he came through
+ceremony or authority or superior learning that he started his lecture as he came

-the door and finished it as he walked out.
-He was a popular and (not at all the
+through the door and finished it as he walked out.
+He was a popular and (not at

-same thing) good lecturer – lecturing sometimes to an audience of three
+all the same thing) good lecturer – lecturing sometimes to an audience

-suited the rostrum; he was always easily audible (something that could not be
+resonant voice suited the rostrum; he was always easily audible (something that

 Lewis’s innate memorial powers were developed by